xcart/xcart-docs/_pages/kb_en/modules/treelike_categories_menu.md

 The addon Tree-like Categories Menu requires the addon Flyout Categories Menu to be installed and enabled.
 {% endnote %}

-To install the addon, follow the instructions from {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the addon, follow the instructions from {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.

-Once installed, the module converts the category menu representation into a tree-like type automatically.
+Once installed, the addon converts the category menu representation into a tree-like type automatically.

 ![tlcm-customer.png]({{site.baseurl}}/attachments/ref_3DV2eqp1/tlcm-customer.png)